pbaiani/item-architect/README.md

 **Draft Your Item:** Use the Drafting UI to add materials, runes, and special rule elements.

 **Forge**: Once satisfied with the configuration, click Forge Item to generate the finished actor-ready item in your world.
+Items will appear in the 'Item Architect' folder.

 ☕ Support the Project
 If this tool saves you prep time, consider supporting the developer!